rosaboyle/minbert-assignment/README.md

 1. *Canvas:* a full code package, which will be checked by the TAs in the 1-2 weeks after the assignment for its executability.
 2. *Kaggle:* we will ask you to submit your system outputs to Kaggle, in case there are any problems executing your code.
+3. *Report (optional):* If (1) you've implemented something else on top of the requirements and further improved accuracy for possible extra points (see "Grading" below), and/or (2) if your best results are with some hyperparameters other than the default, and you want to specify how we should run your code.
+If you're doing (1), we expect your report should be 1-2 pages, but no more than 3 pages.

 #### Canvas Submission